K-VIL: Keypoints-based Visual Imitation Learning: Keypoint-based Visual Imitation Learning

 \subsubsection{Sampling of candidates}

-First, we query the list of objects categories \smalleq{$\setO{} = \set{O_i}_{i=1}^I$} involved in the demonstrated task by feeding the Mask R-CNN model with an image randomly sampled from $\setV{}$.
-From the \emph{visible region} of each object \objecti{}, \smalleq{$P_i$} candidate points are then densely and uniformly sampled, which form a set \smalleq{$\setP{i}$}.
-Each sampled candidate point is a potential keypoint or a potential origin of a local frame, and may later be selected as such by K-VIL.
-Notice that we here assume that all relevant points are located in the region on the object surface that is always visible to the imitator, as shown in \cref{subfig:intersection}.
+First, we query the list of objects categories \smalleq{$\setO{} = \set{O_i}_{i=1}^I$} involved in the task by feeding the Mask R-CNN model with an image randomly sampled from $\setV{}$.
+From the \emph{visible region} of each object \objecti{}, \smalleq{$P_i$} candidate points are then densely and uniformly sampled and form a set \smalleq{$\setP{i}$}.
+Each candidate point is a potential keypoint or a potential origin of a local frame, and may later be selected as such by K-VIL.
+Note that we here assume that all relevant points are located in the region on the object surface that is always visible to the imitator (see \cref{subfig:intersection}).
 We denote the set of all candidate points from all objects as \smalleq{$\setP{c} = \bigcup_{i=1}^I \setP{i}$}.
-Their corresponding deep visual feature descriptors are derived from DON~\cite{florencemanuelli2018dense} as \smalleq{$\setD{c} = \set{\bd_h}_{h=1}^{H}$ with $ \bd_h\in\mathbb{R}^3$ and $H=\vert \setP{c}\vert$} the cardinality of the set $\setP{c}$.
+Their corresponding deep visual feature descriptors are derived from DON~\cite{florencemanuelli2018dense} as \smalleq{$\setD{c} = \set{\bd_h}_{h=1}^{H}$ with $ \bd_h\in\mathbb{R}^3$ and $H=\vert \setP{c}\vert$} the cardinality of $\setP{c}$.